thkruz/the-enhanced-scheduling-tool/Demo.md

   - Main center view as the current calendar schedule with a Download button to save the calendar as a CSV file
   - The PIX region is reserved for beyond MVP where icons and other quick utility features would exist
   - Inspired from Google Calendar and iCal (Ted’s Burger King story about when something is good, then why not)
+  - Note that this was used by combining a costum useFetch hook combined with a context object and useContext
   - Note that the title is Scheduling App
 - Click on John Doe either in the Calendar or the Roster
   - Note that this takes to a user details page (route /user/:id)